MicrosoftDocs/windows-dev-docs/hub/apps/windows-dotnet-maui/tutorial-maui-ai.md

     private void MainPage_Loaded(object sender, EventArgs e)
     {
-        _chatGptClient = Handler.MauiContext.Services.GetService<IChatGptClient>();
+        _chatGptClient = !string.IsNullOrWhiteSpace(openAIEndpoint)
+            ? new OpenAIClient(
+                new Uri(openAIEndpoint),
+                new AzureKeyCredential(openAIKey))
+            : new OpenAIClient(openAIKey);
     }
     ```

-    This code uses the dependency injection (DI) system to get an instance of the ChatGptNet library.
-The DI system won't be initialized until after the `MainPage` has loaded, so we'll put the code in an event handler for the `Loaded` event.
-We'll use this instance to make calls to the OpenAI ChatGPT API

-1. Next, we'll create an async method named `GetRecommendation` and call it from each of the event handlers:
+    This will bootstrap the Azure OpenAI library with your API key and set some default options.
+You can create your API key on the [OpenAI API settings page](https://platform.openai.com/account/api-keys).
+The code is written so you could also set an endpoint if you are using the Azure OpenAI API.
+If you are using the OpenAI API, you will leave the `openAIEndpoint` variable set to `null`.

+1. In order to compile the project, you will need to add the following `using` statements to the top of the **MainPage.xaml.cs** file:

     ```csharp
+    using Azure.AI.OpenAI;
+    using Azure;
+    ```

+Now we're ready to put it all together.
+In the next section, we'll add some code to the three event handlers to make calls to the Azure.AI.OpenAI library and display the recommendation results.

+## Add ChatGPT API calls and test the app

+It's time to add the code to our code-behind file that will use the Azure.AI.OpenAI library to make calls to the OpenAI ChatGPT API.
+We'll add the code to the three event handlers we created earlier.
+The code will get the user's location from the `Entry` control and pass it to the API to get recommendations.
+Then we'll display the results in the `Label` control at the bottom of the UI.

+1. Create an `async` method named `GetRecommendationAsync` and call it from each of the event handlers:

+    ```csharp
     private async void OnRestaurantClicked(object sender, EventArgs e) {
-        await GetRecommendation("restaurant");
+        await GetRecommendationAsync("restaurant");
     }

     private async void OnHotelClicked(object sender, EventArgs e) {
-        await GetRecommendation("hotel");
+        await GetRecommendationAsync("hotel");
     }

     private async void OnAttractionClicked(object sender, EventArgs e) {
-        await GetRecommendation("attraction");
+        await GetRecommendationAsync("attraction");
     }

-    private async Task GetRecommendation(string recommendationType)
+    private async Task GetRecommendationAsync(string recommendationType)
     {
         if (string.IsNullOrWhiteSpace(LocationEntry.Text))
         {